Who is Eligible for a Library Card

-- Persons who go to school in Ohio
+- Those who go to school in Ohio

-- Work on a permanent basis in Ohio
+- Those who work on a permanent basis in Ohio

 - Those who own property in Ohio

-Library Ecards obtained online are only valid for electronic materials (ebooks, digital magazines, Hoopla, etc.) until valid photo identification and proof of current address is presented in person at a Cleveland Public Library branch
+Library Ecards obtained online are only valid for electronic materials (e-books, digital magazines, Hoopla, etc.) until valid photo identification and proof of current address is presented in person at the Main Library downtown or any of our branches.

 Apply for a library card in person: